 A potential solution to increase specificity of CRISPR induced changes has recently been demonstrated independently by the labs of Dr George Church at Harvard University and Dr Feng Zhang at Massachusetts Institute of Technology.
 By altering the amino acid sequence at 1 of the 2 catalytic sites within Cas9, they have created Cas9 mutants that nick only 1 strand of DNA per sgRNA target.
 Using this Cas9 “nickase”, DSBs can only be made by creating 2 targeting CRISPR complexes with 2 independent sgRNAs.
 Each sgRNA is designed to recognize a sequence in close proximity to the other, one targeting the sense and the other the antisense strand of the desired genome location.
 The dual specificity of this method is thought to greatly reduce the off-target effects [9,10].
 Other yet to be identified Cas9 improvements, or enzymes from sources other than S. pyogenes may further improve the overall efficacy and/or specificity of the system.

-Several recent papers have taken advantage of the sequence and application flexibility of IDT gBlocks Gene Fragments to explore CRISPR and Cas9 function.
+Several research publications describe how scientists have taken advantage of the sequence and application flexibility of IDT gBlocks Gene Fragments to explore CRISPR and Cas9 function.
 The custom-made, synthetic gBlocks Gene Fragments have been used to create codon-optimized versions of Cas9, constructed for efficient expression in various host cells [5,6,11].
 It is also simple to make variants, such as the Cas9 nickases described by the Church and Zhang labs, or to add motifs like nuclear localization signals that direct translated Cas9 enzyme into the nucleus for genome targeting.

 Along with the various Cas9 constructs, chimeric sgRNAs also need to be generated.
 Typical sgRNA designs are ~150 bp in length, and a complete design that includes a human U6 promoter can be made with ~450 bp of DNA sequence, which means these can be easily ordered as a single gBlocks Gene Fragment, making them ideal for generating synthetic sgRNAs quickly and inexpensively [5,9,11].
 The sgRNA constructs and promoter can then be cloned into an expression vector, introduced directly into cells, or in vitro transcribed into RNA.
 Figure 1 illustrates some popular CRISPR/Cas9 designs that can be generated using gBlocks Gene Fragments.